TOPdesk/codegarden/src/docs/CodeGarden - Game Design.md

 They start out in their house, with the direction of the door determining which direction the GNOME starts out facing

 #### Library
-Used to store subroutines.
+Used to store a single subroutine.
-Each GNOME can use a subroutine.
+Each GNOME can use a subroutine and libraries can use each others subroutines as well.

 ### Trees
 Trees are of vital importance to GNOME reproduction as they spawn GNOMEbabies.